MicrosoftDocs/azure-docs/articles/active-directory/active-directory-certificate-based-authentication-get-started.md

 ### Testing Exchange ActiveSync client applications

-To access Exchange ActiveSync (EAS) via certificate based authentication, an EAS profile containing the client certificate must be available to the application.
+To access Exchange ActiveSync (EAS) via certificate-based authentication, an EAS profile containing the client certificate must be available to the application.

 The EAS profile must contain the following information: